sean-abbott/ansible-role-install_goss/README.md

 Role Name
 =========

-A simple role to download the goss binary to /usr/local/bin and verify the checksum for a given version
+A simple role to download the goss binary to dir set by {{ goss_path }} and verify the checksum for a given version

 Requirements
 ------------